 The Texas A&M University Sounding Rocketry Team (TAMU SRT) is participating in the Collegiate Propulsive Lander Challenge (CPLC), where the team is developing a self-landing, throttle-able, rocket powered lander vehicle.
-There are a five CPLC milestones for competing teams to achieve, with cash prizes for the first few teams to reach each milestone.
+There are five CPLC milestones for competing teams to achieve, with cash prizes for the first few teams to reach each milestone.

 Devin is worked under the guidance, navigation, and control (GNC) team for this project, which develops all the necessary algorithms to fly and land the lander vehicle, validating them through modeling and simulation.
 During his time on SRT, the GNC team worked towards testing their GNC algorithms on a sub-scale, electric VTOL version of SRT's lander vehicle.